dog-broad/3_2-Needs/IOTCC_Notes/Unit1_LAQ.md

 # Smart Building Management System

+Smarter Planet is a corporate initiative of the information Technology company IBM .
+The initiative seeks to highlight how forward-thinking leaders in business, government, and civil society around the world are capturing the potential of smarter systems to achieve economic growth, near-term efficiency, sustainable development, and societal progress.
+* Examples of smarter systems include smart grids, water management systems, solutions to traffic congestion problems, greener buildings etc.
+* Intelligent sensors that keep tabs on things and places

 A Smart Building Management System (BMS) is a sophisticated platform that integrates and optimizes various aspects of building operations to enhance efficiency, energy management, and overall functionality.

 <p align="center">